We may earn money or products from the companies mentioned in this post.

 I don’t want my vegetarians to feel left out!
 There are a lot of tasty ideas that work great for your too: Outdoor Gourmet Vegetarian Camping Food and Recipe Ideas.

 What are easy foods to take camping?

 Foil Pack Meals are always easy!
-You can cook them over any heat source, they are self contained, and a complete meal in one easy to eat out of package.
+You can cook them over any heat source, they are self-contained, and a complete meal in one easy to eat out of the package.